“For us, this House is home, kindness, love and support.” -Greg & Val Durda, RMHCNA parents

 By the summer of 1984, a group of dedicated volunteers, members of the Edmonton Oilers and Edmonton Eskimos, media celebrities and children broke ground on 107th Street.
-RMHCNA opened to families on August 15, 1985.
-A lot has changed since 1985 and our expansion to 32 rooms in 2009.
-Edmonton isn’t only a pediatric medicine centre, it is one of the best pediatric medicine centres in Canada.
+Edmonton’s Ronald McDonald House opened to families on August 15, 1985.
+A lot has changed since 1985, and you are welcome to see for yourself by taking a tour.

 Dr. Audrey Evans, a pediatric oncologist at the Children’s Hospital of Philadelphia, saw families spend night after night in the hospital while their children received treatment.
 She knew there had to be a better way, and envisioned a simple house where families could stay during these stressful and uncertain times.

 At the same time, the Philadelphia Eagles were raising funds in support of player Fred Hill, whose daughter Kim was being treated for leukemia at St. Christopher’s Hospital for Children.
 When the Eagles General Manager Jimmy Murray approached St. Christopher’s about making a donation, Dr. Lawrence Naiman suggested there was an even greater need for funds resting with Dr. Evans.